 The slideshow is 188 pages long at first glance.
-This would make most readers balk at the time requirement for reading it.
-But the presentation is full of multiple page long duplications and blank pages, so it’s more like 100 pages, if that.
+This would make most readers balk at the time required for reading it.
+But the presentation is full of multiple page-long duplicate and blank pages, so it’s more like 100 pages, if that.
 Furthermore, a major portion of the slides are simply teaching about blockchain technology.
 They included detailed descriptions of:

 - Everything about bitcoin, including how to buy, mine, mix, trade, fork, etc.